Today I am Voyage

 “You got sticky shoes, son.”

-Poppa Gerald was trying to save the day again.
-He’d arrived for their summer stay a few days before Mo-ma, the matriarch of the Keepers clan.
-He told everyone it was to make sure the place was still suitable for his aging wife, but they all saw through to his concern for his youngest grandson.
+Poppa Gerald had arrived for their summer stay a week before Mo-ma, the matriarch of the Keepers clan, joined them.
+His text a few days earlier had said he was coming up early make sure the place was still suitable for his aging wife, but Matthew wasn’t fooled.

-“Sticky shoes?
-Haha, what you want me to buy some flipflops, or go barefoot for a while?”
+“Sticky shoes?”
+Was this more of that aged wisdom?
+“You want me to head west and buy some flipflops, or go barefoot for a while?”

 “Maybe,” another cigarette was dancing between wrinkled lips, “You ever try it?”